Prevention and Treatment of Natural Disasters

 An application of hyperspectral PRISMA dataset to characterize the Solfa-tara crater, Southern Italy

-The Campi Flegrei area (CF) is a highly interesting place for scientific research due to a “dual” value concerning Earth and Planetary Science.
-On the one hand, from a natural hazard assessment point of view, CF is one of the most dangerous volcanoes on Earth in terms of its proximity to a densely populated urban area (the Neapolitan district is home to about three million people living between CF, Vesuvius and Ischia).
-On the other hand, from a Planetary Science point of view, the Solfatara crater high-temperature geothermal environment is comparable to terrestrial analogue of Early rocky bodies inside the Solar System; and therefore, represents a prime astrobiology target.
-Due to the scientific value this site represents, in the view of a comprehensive characterization, we show the preliminary results of the exploitation of PRISMA data for the mineralogical characterization of the acidic products of the Solfatara crater and for the fumarolic gases detection from space.
-Two datasets by PRISMA were analyzed: one before and one after the main earthquake in the last 40 years, occurred on 27th September 2023 at the Solfatara site.
-Our preliminary results show some variations in the carbon dioxide emissions from the fumarolic field.
+The Campi Flegrei area (CF) is a highly significant site for scientific investigation due to its dual importance in both Earth and Planetary Sciences.
+On the one hand, from a natural hazard perspective, CF is considered one of the most dangerous volcanoes on Earth because of its proximity to a densely populated urban area—the Neapolitan district, which hosts approximately three million people living between CF, Vesuvius, and Ischia.
+On the other hand, from a planetary science viewpoint, the high-temperature geothermal environment of the Solfatara crater serves as a terrestrial analogue to early rocky bodies within the Solar System and thus represents a prime target for astrobiological research.
+As part of a comprehensive site characterization, we present preliminary results using PRISMA data for the mineralogical mapping of acidic surface deposits in the Solfatara crater and the remote detection of fumarolic gases.
+Two PRISMA datasets were analyzed: one acquired before and one after the most significant earthquake in the area in the past 40 years, which occurred on 27 September 2023.
+Our initial findings reveal some variations in carbon dioxide emissions from the fumarolic field.

 Flood Modeling and Emergency Planning for Dam Failure: Projections in Calabria (Italy)

-A dam is a hydraulic structure made of natural materials, such as earth, or artificial ones, such as concrete, whose main function is to block a watercourse to create an artificial basin with multiple purposes, irrigation, energy, flow regulation, and protection.
-These structures allow for the storage of large quantities of water which, in the case of a collapse, can have devastating effects on human lives and territory.
-Therefore, the regulations prescribe severe safety checks and provide operational guidelines for civil protection activities and emergency plans.
-Through some case studies in Calabria, a region of Southern Italy, the paper analyzes Italian regulations concerning scenarios where it is necessary to safely empty the reservoir behind the dam following an earthquake and allow the consequent civil protection activities and emergency plans to be defined.
-Also, this paper describes the coupled hydrological and hydrodynamic modeling carried out using HEC-HMS and HEC-RAS, respectively, to define three thresholds for each dam according to Italian regulations.
-These thresholds are the maximum flow rate for emptying the dams that are contained in the hydraulic pertinence areas downstream of the dams, the attention flow rate for the discharge of the dam beyond which hydraulic criticalities occur, and the incremental thresholds that identify scenarios with greater hydraulic criticalities.
+A dam is a hydraulic structure made of natural materials, such as earth, or artificial ones, such as concrete, whose main function is to block a watercourse to create an artificial basin for multiple purposes, including irrigation, energy production, flow regulation, and protection.
+These structures allow for the storage of large quantities of water, which, in the event of a collapse, can have devastating effects on human lives and the surrounding territory.
+Therefore, regulations prescribe strict safety checks and provide operational guidelines for civil protection activities and emergency plans.
+Through several case studies in Calabria, a region of southern Italy, this paper analyzes Italian regulations concerning scenarios in which it is necessary to safely empty the reservoir behind the dam following an earthquake and to enable the consequent civil protection activities and emergency planning.
+The paper also describes the coupled hydrological and hydrodynamic modeling carried out using HEC-HMS and HEC-RAS, respectively, to define three thresholds for each dam in accordance with Italian regulations.
+These thresholds are: the maximum flow rate for emptying dams located within the hydraulic pertinence areas downstream; the attention flow rate for dam discharge, beyond which hydraulic criticalities may occur; and incremental thresholds that identify scenarios with greater hydraulic criticalities.

 Read more